-Reduces Risk of Static Grip - When using the DXT Ergonomic Mouse the user is able to lightly hold the mouse between the fingers and thumb.
+Reduces Risk of Static Grip - When using the DXT Ergonomic Mouse it is possible to lightly hold the mouse between the fingers and thumb.
 In fact, movement is actually easier to perform when less pressure is applied.
-This encourages the user to greatly reduce the level of force being exerted while "gripping" the mouse.
+This encourages a great reduction in the level of force being exerted while "gripping" the mouse.
 Learn More about Static Grip Force When Using the Mouse.

 Reduces Risk of RSI in Shoulder - The design and usage of the DXT Ergonomic Mouse significantly reduces the amount of movement required from the shoulder, especially the "overreach" which is common when using a traditional full-size keyboard and mouse.
 Learn More about Overreaching Outside of the Comfort Zone.

 Ambidextrous Design: The symmetrical design of the DXT allows the use by either the right of left hand.
 This feature means that the DXT Ergonomic Mouse can be used to aid in recovery from or to potentially prevent upper limb disorders.

 Compact Ergonomic Design: Although compact in design, the DXT Ergonomic Mouse works well for a broad range of hand sizes.
 Since it is held primarily through the fingertips and controlled by the fingers, even those with larger hands are able to achieve effective control without facing the task of trying to "grip" a mouse which is too small.
-The more "pen-like" movement is natural to most users, requiring minimal adjustment to the method of movement.
+The more "pen-like" movement is natural to most people, requiring minimal adjustment to the method of movement.
 The compact size and minimal degree of movement required makes the DXT well-suited to mobile usage or deployment where limited space is available.

-Precision Grip Design: The DXT Mouse 2 has an optimal fingertip grip which allows the user to hold and move it accurately.
+Precision Grip Design: The DXT Mouse 2 has an optimal fingertip grip which allows one to hold and move it accurately.
 The shape and size of the DXT are what allows the thumb and finger to work together to facilitate higher accuracy and performance.
 The DXT takes advantage of the higher sensory input afforded by fingertips and thumbs, input that traditional palm based mouse designs cannot provide.